cfpb/design-manual/ui-toolkit/modals.md

   <h5 id="use-when">Use when</h5>
   <ul>
     <li>The user should be warned or alerted to a imminent deviation from the typical user flow that was not triggered by active user interaction.
 For example, a modal could be used to warn about an impending inactivity timeout for a form containing sensitive information.</li>
-    <li>There is an interaction that is extremely short, has a clear beginning and end, and requires the user's full attention the whole time.
+    <li>There is an short part of the flow that is triggered by user interaction, has a clear beginning and end, and requires the user's full attention the whole time.
 For example, a modal could be used for either a save or export interaction (though alternative UI elements should be explored).</li>
   </ul>
 </div>
 <div class="content-50 content-last">